abevoelker/blog/_drafts/2018-03-15-deploying-a-ruby-on-rails-application-to-google-kubernetes-engine-a-step-by-step-guide.md

 $ gcloud services enable cloudbuild.googleapis.com
 ```

-Now then, to get the image to Container Registry, we can do it a few ways:
+Now to get the image to Container Registry, we can do it a few ways:

 1. Build the image locally, and push the image blob from our machine directly to the registry
 2. Submit a .tar of our local source code to [Container Builder](https://cloud.google.com/container-builder/), a service that performs remote Docker builds